 (2) A person or body to whom protected information is disclosed under subregulation (1) is, to the extent consistent with the law, limited to using the information in connection with the performance of the functions, or the exercise of the powers, of the person or body for the purposes of which the information was disclosed.

-[Regulation 40 inserted in Gazette 28 Jun 2013 p.
+[Regulation 40 inserted: Gazette 28 Jun 2013 p.
 2953.]

 41. Disclosure for purposes of proceedings before court or tribunal